 Day 1 – Arrive in Tulsa, OK

-Today visit the towns of Tahlequah, Fort Gibson and Muskogee.
-Tahlequah is home to the Cherokee Heritage Centre, host to many exciting exhibits and annual events.
-Journey to Fort Gibson, the first army post in the Indian Territory that was in operation from 1824 to 1890.
-In Muskogee visit Ataloa Lodge Museum, one of the largest privately owned collections of Native American history and culture in the United States and the Five Civilized Tribes Museum to experience the heritage and cultures of the Cherokee, Creek, Chickasaw, Choctaw and Seminole tribes.
-Return to Tulsa
+Relax in Tulsa, or head off to Tahlequah - home to the Cherokee Heritage Centre; Fort Gibson – the first army post in the Indian Territory and Muskogee – the Ataloa Lodge Museum is one of the largest privately owned Native American collections.
+Here, you’ll also see the Five Civilized Tribes Museum and experience the heritage of the Cherokee, Creek, Chickasaw, Choctaw and Seminole tribes.

-Journey along historic Route 66 and enjoy the eclectic towns of Sapulpa, Bristow, Stroud, Chandler, and Arcadia.
-Stop for lunch at POPS – Arcadia’s newest stop on Oklahoma Route 66 – and sample from over 500 varieties of fizzy drinks and diner style food.
-Oklahoma City is the largest city in the state and Bricktown, the City’s renovated warehouse district provides plenty of evening entertainment with over 30 canal-side restaurant and clubs.
-Spend three nights in Oklahoma City.
+Journey along historic Route 66 and enjoy the eclectic towns of Sapulpa, Bristow, Stroud, Chandler and Arcadia.
+Stop for lunch at POPS, and choose from over 500 varieties of fizzy drinks.
+Oklahoma City is the largest city in the state and Bricktown – its renovated warehouse district – provides plenty of evening entertainment with over 30 canal-side restaurant and clubs.
+Settle in for three nights!

 Day 5 – Oklahoma City

-Day 7 – Oklahoma City to Wichita, KS
+Day 7 – Oklahoma City to Wichita, KS, approx. 195 miles

 Day 8 – Wichita